+Changing a routine by adopting a new work out is beneficial in any number of ways.
+You need to try a new workout to improve your old one.
 Aly Rauff had shared with SOULSCAPE her secret to staying fit and healthy in Singapore.
-And now, she gives us a push as to why it is necessary to try a new workout every once in a while.
+Now, she gives us a push as to why it is necessary to try a new workout every once in a while.
 Let’s see as she unravels her secret that we’ll surely make use of.

 This has taken me years to figure out.

-I know that I enjoy yoga classes but doing yoga on my own, at home, is when i enjoy it the most.
-And I also know that when it comes to cardio and weight training, a class will help ensure I get that shit done while doing it at home ends up with occasional skipped workouts or half ass sessions.
+I know that I enjoy yoga classes but doing yoga on my own, at home, is when I enjoy it the most.
+And I also know that when it comes to cardio and weight training, a class will help ensure I get that shit done while doing it at home ends up with occasionally skipped workouts or half-ass sessions.

-Like I said, it’s taken me years to figure this out for myself.
+Like I said, it has taken me years to figure this out for myself.
 I know that for many other people, they don’t go through this process of trying tons of different workouts.
 Not that that’s wrong.
 Sometimes you’re lucky on the first few tries.

 Teach Your Body Something New